Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Results

 \subsection{Extended stabilizer ground states}

-Stabilizer ground states can be used as a platform to develop advanced numerical methods or quantum state ansatz.
+Stabilizer ground states can be used as a starting point to develop advanced numerical methods or quantum state ansatz for classical simulation.
 As an illustration, we introduce the extended stabilizer ground state and demonstrate its capability of characterizing phase transitions of a 2D generalized toric code model.
+The relation between computational basis states, stabilizer states, product states, and extended stabilizer states are discussed in Sec. \ref{sec:applications} and Fig. \ref{fig:venn}.
 We first introduce a quantum state ansatz expressed as applying single-qubit rotations on some stabilizer states, i.e.